eeriemyxi/cela/docs/custom-parsers.md

 ## Expectations From Cela

-Fetcher script is expected to output a stringified JSON to `stderr` stream.
-This JSON must contain `version` key which contains the version as a string that is supposed to be updated.
+Fetcher script is expected to output a stringified JSON to `stdout` stream.
+This JSON must contain a `version` key which contains the version as a string that is supposed to be updated.

 Updater script will be assigned `CELA_DATA_JSON` environment variable which will